Stop Signs in Quran: The Rules

 To fully grasp its meaning and beauty, proper recitation is crucial.
 This includes understanding the system of stopping signs, known as Waqf.
 These symbols, found above some words in the Quranic script, guide pauses, continuations, and stopping points during recitation.

-Here’s a breakdown of the stop signs in the holy quran:
+Here’s a breakdown of the stop sign quran With Examples

 Waqf signs: